Chapter 8: Business Planning Methods

 Full or “Traditional” Business Plan

 A full business plan, or sometimes referred to as a traditional business plan, is a comprehensive document that outlines a company’s goals, strategies, and financial projections.
-It provides a detailed description of the business, including its products or services, target market, competitive landscape, and marketing and sales strategies.
+It provides a detailed description of the business, including its products or services, target market, competitive landscape, and marketing and sales strategies (Beltis, 2024).
 The full business plan is aimed at executing the vision concept and working out the details.
 Developing a full business plan will assist those who need a more detailed and structured roadmap, or those with little to no background in business.

 Full business plans can vary in length, scale, and scope.
 Some components may differ slightly; however, there are common elements typically found in a formal business plan outline.
 The next section will provide sample components of a full business plan for a fictional business.